Charlie Fitz, b. 1991, UK

 Working both with tactile materials, such as paint, textiles and clay, as well as in the digital realm with collage, digital drawing, film, photography and digital sculpture I utilise the theoretical frameworks of the social model of disability, crip time, critical theory, phenomenology of illness and epistemic injustice in my research.

-Art practice for me, is foremost a method of self-exploration and mechanism for my survival.
-As such, I am interested in how creative practices can help rebuild a self that is fragmented by illness and trauma.
+I utilise art practice predominantly for cultural activism and as a method of self-exploration.
+I am interested in how creative practices can help rebuild a self that is fragmented by illness and trauma.
 I am particularly interested in how the subject positions I inhabit, as a sick and disabled academic, creative and activist intersect, viewing my work as a continuous dialogue led by lived experience.

 Collaboration is often at the centre of my work as I believe collaborative work honours human vulnerability, interdependence and the need for communities of care.